 - The tax benefits and savings far outweigh the Insolvency Practitioner’s fees

 - The process does not last longer than 1 year and is typically completed within a few months.
 Fast distributions are available with planning

 Some company directors may think that a solvent liquidation is unnecessary; however this page is dedicated to explaining why a solvent liquidation; Members’ Voluntary Liquidation is a better option than the informal alternatives such as the Strike Off route.

-Richard Simms, licensed insolvency practitioner, explains Members Voluntary Liquidation.
-MVL process overview; a solvent liquidation, led by the shareholders and directors.
+Gemma Tilley, licensed insolvency practitioner, talks about the MVL process; a solvent liquidation, led by the shareholders and directors.

 Why Would a Company Enter a Members’ Voluntary Liquidation?